From Chilterns Escarpment to Remote Interior

 Watlington Park was created in the thirteenth century.
 John Tilson bought the land in 1758 from the Stonor family and built the Palladian house.
 Lower Deans Wood is predominantly beech woodland.
 It is noted for magnificent bluebells in the spring.

-Just as the lane enters the woodland turn left along the Oxfordshire Way.
-(As an alternative you could continue down Hollandridge Lane, with fine views to either side, then turn left to rejoin our path at Points 7 or 8.)
+Just as the lane enters the woodland turn left along the Oxfordshire Way taking the left hand fork along the PS3 path.
+(As an alternative you could continue down Hollandridge Lane, with fine views to either side, then turn left to re-join our path at Points 7 or 8.)
 Follow the path down the slope and then bear right to keep along the valley bottom, ignoring any crossing or joining paths.
 You are now in the Forestry Commission’s Fire Wood.
-You come to a crossing of paths where the Oxfordshire Way (path PS4) turns right up the slope.
+After about 1.5 km you come to a crossing of paths where the Oxfordshire Way (path PS4) turns right up the slope.

 Alternative, shorter 6.3 mile walk

 At the crossing of paths, turn left along path W18 that leads you through woodland and then an open field.
-Where the track turns left after leaving the field, instead turn right through a metal kissing gate then follow the white marker arrows on the trees to reach the road at Northend.
+Where the track turns left after leaving the field through a metal gate, instead turn right through a metal kissing gate then follow the white marker arrows on the trees to reach the road at Northend.
 Turn left along the road.
 Where the houses on your right come to an end, turn right down a lane following a footpath sign.
 You come to a path through woodland and down a slope to join the main walk at point 13.

 Continue straight ahead on path PS24.
 Eventually the path emerges from woodland and, after it bends right, you pass Turville Park Farm with its large cattle barns.
 Continue along the valley bottom with open fields to both sides until you reach a crossing of paths near a large Dutch barn.

-Turn left uphill, finally leaving the valley floor.
+Turn left uphill, across open fields, finally leaving the valley floor.
 At the top there is a bench where you can enjoy views of Stonor Valley.
 The path now follows a farm track.
-Where this bends sharply right and heads downhill, instead go straight ahead through a metal kissing gate to the left of the track.
-Continue through fields until the path enters the grounds of Saviours, a converted late Victorian church.
-(Other than Turville Park Farm, this is the first house you have passed since leaving Christmas Common some 3 miles back.)
+Where this path bends sharply right and heads downhill, go straight ahead through a metal kissing gate to the left of the track.
+Continue through fields until the path enters the grounds of St. Saviours, a converted late Victorian church.
 You reach the road at Turville Heath.

 Stonor Valley is a typical Chilterns dry valley with arable fields in the valley bottom and beech woods capping the surrounding hills.
 Stonor Park on the left of the valley has a medieval manor house (dating from 1280) within an extensive deer park.
 From the bench in the photograph on clear day you can see the Hog’s Back in Surrey, nearly 30 miles in the distance.

-Follow the road to the right signposted to Turville and Fingest, just past the shelter.
+Follow the road to the right signposted to Turville and Fingest, just past the bus shelter.
 While here, notice the elegant avenue of lime trees bordering the road to your left.
 At the next junction turn left on an unnamed road and head towards Turville Grange in the distance.
 Turn left again directly in front of the Grange.
-Soon you reach The Barn café on the right.
+Soon you reach The Barn Café on the right.
+This could be a good place for a rest and refreshments, since you are now about half way.
 Continue past The Barn then follow the track to the right.
 It descends steeply into beechwoods between incised banks.
 Notice the large chalk pit on the left.
 After joining the track to Spinney Farm, you reach Holloway Lane.

 Turville Heath is an isolated hamlet with a few cottages and two large mansions.
 One of these, Turville Grange is a handsome Georgian mansion, and was formerly the home of Jacqueline Kennedy’s sister, Princess Lee Radziwill.
 The Lime Avenue was planted in 1740 with small-leaved lime and some of the original trees are still here.
 The avenue is now maintained by Lord Sainsbury, the owner of Turville Park.
 Turville Heath and the surrounding countryside feature strongly in Ian McEwan’s Booker-shortlisted 2007 novella On Chesil Beach.

-Turn right here on a track signposted to Northend Farm.
+Turn right on a track following the Public Bridleway sign.
 Pass through a gate to enter the Wormsley Estate.
 As you follow the track downhill you eventually begin to see the Cricket Ground in the valley ahead.
 When the track turns left, instead fork right following the footpath marker on a tree.
 On reaching the valley floor you meet an estate road.
 Take a left then right dogleg to join a farm track, keeping the BT Tower at Stokenchurch on the skyline ahead.
-You reach a path crossing with metal gates to left and right.
+After about 400m, you reach a crossing path with metal gates to left and right.

 Wormsley Cricket Ground